Canon 1300D vs Pentax K-1 II

 Review summary: Canon 1300D vs Pentax K-1 II

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Pentax K-1 II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: